Brassica rapa subsp. chinensis

 They are prone to wilting in the summer sun, so place them in the shade after picking, and take them to the kitchen quickly to maintain their crisp texture.

-If you want to save seeds from your bok choy to plant next year, you’ll need to allow them to bolt.
+If you want to save seeds to plant next year, you’ll need to allow your bok choy to bolt.
 The plants will grow tall and produce flowers, which will eventually fall off and be replaced by seed pods if pollination was successful.

 Harvest the seed pods when they are brown and dry – this is an indication that they are getting ready to burst.
 Just make sure you don’t wait too long or they will open up and release their seeds into the garden.